sapegin/grunt-webfont/Readme.md

 Type: `object` Default: `null`

 Specific codepoints to use for certain glyphs.
-Any glyphs not specified in the codepoints block will be given incremented as usual from the `startCodepoint`, with duplicates skipped.
+Any glyphs not specified in the codepoints block will be given incremented as usual from the `startCodepoint`, skipping duplicates.

 ```javascript
 codepoints: {